What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Headlamp: With spare batteries, especially if you’re planning a long hike.

-Better layering: Greater emphasis on insulation and protection against freezing temperatures.
+Better clothing layering: Greater emphasis on insulation and protection against frost.

-Avalanche kit: If you’re in avalanche-prone areas – avalanche probe, transceiver, shovel.
+Avalanche kit: If you’re moving in avalanche areas – avalanche probe, beacon, shovel.

-What Should I Take on a Mountain Hike?
+What should I bring on a mountain hike?

 For a mountain hike, it’s important to bring: